halfhorst/katy/README.md

 This library is a personal project, conceived of for practice with a spatial data structure and digging into Cpython.
-There are far better kd-tree implementations in the wild, and this one is liable to WIP on the master branch anyways.
+There are far better kd-tree implementations in the wild, and this one is liable to be WIP on the master branch.
+For instance, the python extension doesn't exist, currently.

 kd-trees are tree structures containing k-dimensional points that partition the points along one dimension at each level of the tree.
 There is considerable